Types of Chemotherapy Drugs

 We organize chemotherapy drugs by category

-Chemotherapy is employed in caring for half the patients who develop cancer.
+Half of patients who develop cancer get some form of chemotherapy treatment.
 Most chemotherapy drugs kill cancer cells outright, or stop their reproduction and spread by inhibiting metabolic functions of the cancer cell.
 These drugs are called “cytotoxic.”
 The can also act on healthy cells (because they also divide) which is the basis for side effects and unwanted complications of therapy.

 Some chemotherapy agents work in specific parts of the cell’s reproductive cycle.
 You see agents that are described as inhibiting the S-Phase or the M-Phase.
 Others are non-phase specific.